fen9li/github-workflow-sample/packages/payments/docs/tables.md

 Each column it the table may have its own type of the cell that will be wrapped later with the **cell-wrap** component.
 In most cases, it is default **cell-default**.
 There are also two predefined cell types: **cell-link** and **cell-button**.

-Developers can define custom cell components (must use **_cell.mixin.js_**) for their needs with and then pass them to any column via columns configuration.
+Developers can define custom cell components (must use **_cell.mixin.js_**) for their needs and then pass them to any column via columns configuration.
 The configuration also allows defining many cell components for one column. **cell-wrap** will pass raw value, formatted value, row and column name to each cell component as props.
 Developers may pass any own props to the cell component, except for the four mentioned (see more in [columns config](#columns-config)).

 #### Data Filter